The Saboteur™

 - 36 % negative mentions

-“Performance-wise, the game runs flawlessly if you accept its nature.”
+“Performance/port wise - the game runs flawlessly providing you accept its nature.”

-“Performance is bad, it also is quite stuttery, does not display properly, controls are pretty bad, controller support restricted to Xbox (despite a release on PlayStation), targeting using a mouse is way off.”
+“Performance is bad; it is also quite stuttery, does not display properly, controls are pretty bad, and controller support is restricted to Xbox (despite a release on PlayStation).
+Targeting using a mouse is way off.”

 “Graphical glitches and stuttering sabotaged my experience.”